-MagicPodDesktop is the software needed to create and run tests on a local PC.
-You can install it here.
+MagicPodDesktop is the client software required to create and execute automated tests on your local PC.
+You can download it here.

 Frequently Asked Questions

-Does MagicPodDesktop require an upgrade every time a new version is released?
+Do I need to update MagicPodDesktop every time a new version is released?

-Is it possible to run a local PC test using MagicPodDesktop on a virtual machine (VM)?
+Can I run a local test using MagicPodDesktop on a virtual machine (VM)?

 Yes, you can run MagicPodDesktop on Windows and Mac virtual machines.